FREQUENTLY ASKED QUESTIONS

 What resort venues are available for my ceremony and reception?

 Venues will vary based on the Oasis resort you choose, but weddings can be held on the beach, on a terrace, in a garden, or in a chapel.
-Chapels are available at The Pyramid at Grand Oasis, Grand Oasis Cancun, The Sian Ka'an at Grand Tulum and Grand Oasis Tulum.
+Chapels are available at The Pyramid at Grand Cancun, Grand Oasis Cancun, The Sian Ka'an at Grand Tulum and Grand Oasis Tulum.

 Will guests who are not staying at the resort be able to attend the ceremony and reception?